What exactly is a brand? And what is branding?

 1. Develop your brand identity

-Effective brand marketing tactics can implement and repeat the instantly-recognizable building blocks or your brand’s identity through consistent visuals – including logos, videos, audio, and tone of voice.
+Effective brand marketing tactics can implement and repeat the instantly-recognisable building blocks or your brand’s identity through consistent visuals – including logos, videos, audio, and tone of voice.

 2. Raise brand awareness